 SCAMS RISK: HIGH

 Always carry small bills with you.
 Venders will try and make you buy more things by saying they have no change for large bills.
 Apart from that, Be wary of people lurking around ATMs or anyone trying to distract you.
 Taxi drivers might try to trick you into paying more, giving you wrongful information about the price of the ride.

 During a recent couple of years sexual assaults against women have increased in number, so it is advised that women avoid walking alone after dark.
 Apply all precaution measures at all times and avoid dark and empty streets and locations.

 So...
 How Safe Is Philippines Really?

-Drive-by shootings are pose another threat in Muslim part of Mindanao as well, and as of the 2010’s the criminals started performing more drive by shootings than kidnappings, so be very careful when in public, whether by day or night.
+Drive-by shootings are posing another threat in the Muslim part of Mindanao as well, and as of the 2010s the criminals started performing more drive-by shootings than kidnappings, so be very careful when in public, whether by day or night.

-- Visas - U.S. residents do not need a visa for any stays shorter than 90 days.
+U.S. residents do not need a visa for any stays shorter than 90 days.
 All other nationals will need to acquire a visa in order to enter the Philippines.
-If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.
+If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

-- Travel Insurance - Just like anywhere else, we advise getting travel insurance when traveling to the Philippines, because it would cover not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we advise getting travel insurance when traveling to the Philippines, because it would cover not only medical problems but also theft and loss of valuables.